ArminDaneshvar/Heart-attack-prediction/README.md

-### Prediction of the a risk of a heart attack or a high chance?!
+### Prediction of the a risk of a heart attack or a high chance.
 The data is stored in the 'Pinformation.csv' file.
 ***
 #### Age of the individual (Age)
 #### Gender (Sex)